Ellie White: Early life

+Career

-White's career started in 2013, doing comedy stand-up at the Edinburgh Festival Fringe, where the comedy line up also included Aisling Bea and Romesh Ranganathan.
+White's career started in 2013, doing comedy stand-up at the Edinburgh Festival Fringe.
 After the festival, White landed her first TV appearance on the Channel 4 TV series Jamie Demetriou's Comedy Blaps, and on BBC Three's Live at the Electric, as well as BBC Radio 4's Fresh From the Fringe.
 In 2015, White landed a regular role in series 2 of House of Fools.

 In 2019, White teamed up with long-time stand-up comedy partner Natasia Demetriou to make critically acclaimed comedy sketch pilot Ellie & Natasia for the BBC.
 Since 2016, White has portrayed the character of Princess Beatrice of York for three seasons of the spoof royal comedy The Windsors, alongside actress Celeste Dring, who plays her royal sister Princess Eugenie.

 In 2020, White played the main role of Cathy in the BBC comedy series The Other One, and starred alongside Lee Mack in the BBC sitcom Semi-Detached.

 In 2021, White played a voice only role as "Radio" in the Sky One television comedy series Bloods about two paramedics.
-In 2022, she appeaered in The Dumping Ground, We Are Not Alone and The Witchfinder (TV series).
+In 2022, she appeared in The Dumping Ground, We Are Not Alone and The Witchfinder.